-April 2017, Volume 67, Issue 4
+May 2017, Volume 67, Issue 5

-Aaron Ramos is one of this year's recipients of the NVCF Shiro Kashino Memorial Scholarship.
-He is the son of Andrea Mano and the grandson of Irene and George Mano.
-Here is his essay on the Nisei Veterans' legacy.
+Kate Guion is this year's recipient of the NVC/WAC Scholarship.
+She is the daughter of Roxanne and Eric Guion.
+Kate is the granddaughter of Ted Yasuda.
+Here is her essay on the Nisei Veterans' Legacy.

 Danielle Hirano is one of this year's recipients of the NVCF Shiro Kashino Memorial Scholarship.
 She is the daughter of the late Stephene Nakao.
 Danielle is in her second year at Whitman College.
 Here is her essay on the Nisei Veterans' legacy.

 Reprinted with permission from the Rafu Shimpo -- The grand opening of Ishihara Park was held on Feb.
 25 in Santa Monica as part of the city’s Parks Day.
 Ishihara Park was named after a local resident who served with the 442nd.